Skip to main content

 Family support

 A person with children who have received temporary protection has the right to apply for and receive family benefits regardless of whether they are working or not.
 Both Estonian and Ukrainian bank accounts are suitable for receiving family allowances.
-The amount of the child allowance is 80 euros for the first and second child in the family, and 100 euros for the third child.
-From three children onwards, the allowance for a large family is 650 euros per month, and from seven children onwards, 850 euros per month.
+The amount of the child allowance is 60 euros for the first and second child and 100 euros for the third and next child in the family.
+From three children, the support for a family with children is 300 euros per month, and from seven children, 400 euros per month.

 To apply for family allowances, you need to contact the Social Insurance Board office.